 Understanding Fiber Cable Types: an Intro to Constructions & Applications

 This article examines the different constructions of fiber optic cable and the common applications for each type.
 It assumes you understand the differences between single mode fiber and multimode fiber.
-If not, please review this article.
+If not, please review this article

 Jacket Compounds